nginxinc/kubernetes-ingress/examples/custom-resources/backup-directive/transport-server/README.md

 ### 3. Deploy TransportServer

 1. Deploy TransportServer.
-Note that the server uses not default load balancing method.
+Note that the server does not use default load balancing method.

   ```shell
   kubectl create -f transport-server-passthrough.yaml